 These projects reflect the company's corporate policy that is focused on achieving safety and quality standards that exceed government standards in all jurisdictions where Valero operates.

-- ICI on recycle +, a recognition program of Recyc-Québec that honors proactive companies and organizations committed to improving their performance in waste management.
+Certification Performance under ICI on recycle +, a Recyc-Québec recognition program of that honours proactive companies and organizations committed to improving their performance in waste management.